Can you homeschool without a homeschool room? Of course, you can learn in a homeschool room, of course.

 - Sometimes on the verandah with a glass of lemonade.

-- Definitely on your bed with afternoon sun warming your room.
+- Definitely on your bed with the afternoon sun warming your room.

 - Or cuddled in blankets on the living room floor with or without a mattress sheet hut.